TV-am: Law change and demise

 In 1990, changes in broadcasting law meant that commercial television franchises were no longer allocated on merit or potential, but rather through a blind auction.
 Following these changes, the Independent Broadcasting Authority was replaced by a light touch regulator, the Independent Television Commission (ITC).
-TV-am was required to re-apply for their licence in May 1991.
-The ITV franchise results were announced on 16 October that – the bid for £14.3m that TV-am had made, was outbid by another consortium, Sunrise Television (renamed GMTV when it launched) which offered £36.4m.
-Ironically, in the years following the launch of GMTV, they approached the ITC to retrospectively obtain a reduction in this fee, reducing it to a level below what TV-am had originally bid.
+TV-am was required to re-apply for its licence in May 1991.
+The ITV franchise results were announced on 16 October and the bid for £14.3m that TV-am had made was beaten by another consortium, Sunrise Television (renamed GMTV when it launched) which offered £36.4m.
+Ironically, in the years following its launch, GMTV approached the ITC to retrospectively obtain a reduction in this fee.

-By February 1992, the first on-screen effects of the licence loss became obvious, with TV-am closing its in-house news service and contracting it out to Sky News for a one-off payment.
-Children's programming also suffered, with fewer appearances of Timmy Mallett, though Wacaday would continue to appear during major school holidays until its close.
+By February 1992 the first on-screen effects of the licence loss became obvious, with TV-am closing its in-house news service and contracting it out to Sky News for a one-off payment.
+Children's programming also suffered, with fewer appearances of Timmy Mallett, though Wacaday would continue during major school holidays until TV-am's close.
 Another impact was the abrupt cancellation after just six weeks of the Chris Evans-hosted Saturday morning strand TV-Mayhem, which had initially been commissioned for a 40-week run, and its replacement with presented-out-of-vision back-to-back cartoons strand Cartoon World on Saturdays from 8 am (extended to 7:30 am later in the year).

-Margaret Thatcher, whose government had introduced the change to the allocation of commercial television franchises (but who had by then been replaced as Prime Minister by John Major), famously wrote to Bruce Gyngell, apologising for being partly responsible for TV-am losing its licence.
-It read, in part: "I am ... heartbroken.
+Margaret Thatcher, whose government had introduced the change to the allocation of commercial television franchises (but who had by then been replaced as prime minister by John Major), famously wrote to Bruce Gyngell, apologising for being partly responsible for TV-am losing its licence.
+Her letter read, in part: "I am ... heartbroken.
 I am only too painfully aware that I was responsible for the legislation."
-The letter was private but Gyngell made it public, which drew criticism from friends of the former Prime Minister.
+The letter was private but Gyngell made it public, which drew criticism from friends of the former prime minister.

 Closure

 The station's final broadcast ended on 31 December 1992 at 9:21 am.
 Credits over a black-and-white still of the station's cast and crew in the studio showed snapshot of their portraits as the screen faded ending with the caption: TV-am: 1 February 1983 – 31 December 1992.

-This was then followed by a final commercial break in which there was no final appearance by the famous eggcups, although they made their last appearance the day before.
-Instead, the final advertisement was for GMTV which began broadcasting at 6am the following day.
+This was then followed by the last commercial break after which there was no final appearance by the famous eggcups; they had been seen for the last time the day before.
+Instead, the final promotion was for GMTV which began broadcasting at 6am the following day.

 While TV-am was an independent station and had used an expensive, purpose-owned custom-built studio complex at Camden Lock, GMTV used studio space at The London Studios owned by one of GMTV's shareholders, LWT.